 GRC Planters - Custom-Made Doesn’t Need to be Expensive

 There is a great myth promulgated out in the GRC manufacturing world that custom-made GRC planters need to be very expensive.
 In some specific cases it is true, but it is not necessarily always the case.
 To explain this, let’s have a look at some of the background issues that relate to the costing of custom-made GRC planters: -

 The difference between custom-made and standard size GRC planters.

-Generally, custom-made GRC planters require a specially made casting mould that may not be reusable.
-Therefore, the whole cost of the casting mould needs to be recovered within the price of the custom-made GRC planter.
-On the other hand, a casting mould for a “standard” size GRC planter can be made to be reusable and therefore only a small portion of the initial cost of that mould needs to be recovered from each planter produced.
+Generally, custom-made GRC planters require a specially made casting mould that will probably not be reusable.
+Therefore, the whole cost of the casting mould needs to be recovered by the manufacturer within the price of the custom-made GRC planter.
+On the other hand, a casting mould for a “standard size” GRC planter can be made to be reusable and therefore only a small portion of the initial cost of that mould needs to be recovered from each planter produced.
 So the way to keep the cost of custom-made GRC planters down is to minimise the labour and materials cost of making the custom mould.

 The different types of GRC casting moulds.

 GRC casting moulds can be made with many different materials such as steel, rubber, resin or wood but they don’t all cost the same to make or have the same life span.
-Steel is very expensive, but it can be reused many times over to recover their high cost.
+Steel is very expensive, and steel moulds have to be used many times over to recover their high cost.
 Rubber is expensive and although it is great for producing intricate detail, it is easily damaged and therefore typically not able to be reused a lot.
 Resin tends to be a good balance between cost and reusability and wood is the least expensive with the least reusability.
 The type of mould a manufacturer chooses to use will depend on the manufacturer’s manufacturing process and competence in the material to be used.

 The manufacturing process used to make GRC planters.